walterhiggins/WMPJS/book-outline.md

 * org.bukkit.Difficult.PEACEFUL

 ##### Exceptions
 Exceptions are error types in Java.
-They work much like errors in Javascript.
-In both Java and Javascript, you can *throw* an exception when some unexpected condition occurs in your code.
+They work much like errors in JavaScript.
+In both Java and JavaScript, you can *throw* an exception when some unexpected condition occurs in your code.

 ##### Annotations
-You don't need to worry about Annotation types when calling Java code from Javascript.
+You don't need to worry about Annotation types when calling Java code from JavaScript.

 ### The Code
 That's just enough Java for now.
 Before we explore the Bukkit API further let's fire up the programming editor and write some code.
 Create a new folder in the *plugins/scripcraft/plugins* folder and call the new folder *enderbow*.
 Then inside the *enderbow* folder create a new file called *recipe.js* and add the following code: